 In 1880 Pierre and Jacques Curie demonstrated the piezoelectric effect on a quartz sample, which becomes electrically charged when subjected to compressive stress.
 Conversely, when electrical voltage is applied to the quartz it causes a deformation in the crystal.

 Ultrasound is produced by piezoelectric transducers.
 These transducers enable electrical energy to be converted into mechanical energy and vice versa.
+It’s best to specialize ultrasonic transducers according to their application:

-- for emission: the properties sought are output and the capacity to emit a strong signal,
+- For emission: the properties sought are output and the capacity to emit a strong signal,

-- for receiving: the sensitivity and signal/sound relationship are the characteristics which determine the performance of the transducer.
+- for receiving: the sensitivity and signal/sound relationship are the characteristics which determine the performance of the piezoelectrical transducer.

 High-Power Ultrasound